ansible/ansible/docs/docsite/rst/community/index.rst

 ============

 * I think Ansible is broken.
 How do I :ref:`report a bug <reporting_bugs>`?
-* I need functionality that Ansible doesn't offer.
+* I need functionality that Ansible does not offer.
 How do I :ref:`request a feature <request_features>`?
 * How do I :ref:`contribute to an Ansible-maintained collection <contributing_maintained_collections>`?
 * I am waiting for a particular feature.
 How do I see what is :ref:`planned for future Ansible Releases <roadmaps>`?
 * I have a specific Ansible interest or expertise (for example, VMware, Linode, and so on.).
 How do I get involved in a :ref:`working group <working_group_list>`?